Brainscan: Production

 The main interest for me was the Trickster character (a cadaverous Alice Cooper-like entity who materializes from a CD-ROM computer game - Ed.).
 The Trickster was the core of the movie and what attracted me to the script.
 We found this stage actor (T. Ryder Smith) to play the Trickster and he was extraordinary.
 Eddie Furlong was a 15-year-old kid who couldn't act.
 You had to "slap him awake" every morning.
 I don’t want to get into knocking people, but I was not a big Eddie Furlong fan.

 Soundtrack

 The soundtrack features hard rock, grunge, and heavy metal from then-emerging bands, including Alcohol Funnycar, Mudhoney, White Zombie, OLD, Dandelion, Primus, Tad, Pitchshifter, and the Butthole Surfers.
-It has the main title theme from George S. Clinton's score.
+It includes the film's main title theme from George S. Clinton's score.

 Reception

 Critical reception was mostly negative.
 Rotten Tomatoes gave the film a "Rotten" rating of 13%, based on 16 reviews.
 Entertainment Weekly gave Brainscan a "D" rating, and stated "Despite the lurid premise, Brainscan offers zero in the way of sick thrills".
 Variety also gave a negative review stating, "It's a rare teen horror pic that can be faulted for excessive restraint, but Brainscan may be too tame for the creature-feature fans and slasher devotees who will be drawn by its ad campaign."

 The film was released on Blu-ray by Mill Creek Entertainment on a special double feature of Brainscan and Mindwarp, reviewed by Jay Alan of the Horror News Network.
 He praised the acting and the soundtrack by Primus and White Zombie.